 Ayurveda is the oldest form of healthcare in the world, which originated in India thousands of years ago.
 Ayur means life and Veda means science or knowledge.
 According to the ancient Ayurveda scholar Charaka, “ayu” comprises the mind, body, senses and the soul.

 A healthy person is defined in Sushruta Samhita as “he whose doshas are in balance, appetite is good, all tissues of the body and all natural urges are functioning properly, and whose mind, body and spirit are cheerful (and in perfect equilibrium).”
-The tri-doshas of our body are the bio-energies of our body viz. vata, pitta and kapha, which are based on the elements viz. air, fire, water, earth and ether.
+The tri-dosha-s of our body are the bio-energies of our body viz. vata, pitta and kapha, which are based on the 5 primary elements of nature.

 Vata pertains to air and ether elements.
 This energy is generally seen as the force, which directs nerve impulses, circulation, respiration, and elimination.
 As per Sri Sri Ayurveda, foods to avoid for people with vata disorders are Rajma, Chole, Chana, dry peas, chana flour.
 Person must avoid air-cooled places.